Ear Protection for Windsurfers

 Regular exposure to cold wind and water can cause bony growths within your ear canal to develop.
 This can trap water and debris which has the potential to cause a painful ear infection.
 In some cases when the growths begin to close the ear canal, causing deafness, surgery is required to remove them.
 The combination of both cold wind and cold water in windsurfing increases the refrigeration affect within the ear that causes Surfers Ear.

-With better wind surf tecnology, thicker wetsuits and new neoprene accesories on the market, more people are wind surfing colder waters and in winter months than ever before, increasing the risk of surfers ear.
+With better wind surf technology, thicker wetsuits and new neoprene accessories on the market, more people are wind surfing colder waters and in winter months than ever before, increasing the risk of surfers ear.

 If you are concerned you may have damaged your ear during wind surfing you will need to consult your GP for an ear examination.